RasmusStillingChristensen/featureExtraction_SVM/README.md

-# Image Feature Extraction and SVM Model Testing
+# Image Feature Extraction and SVM Model Testing for Differential Morphing Attack Detection

 This repository contains scripts for feature extraction from images, generation of difference vectors, and training/testing SVM models on the extracted features.
 The primary goal is to compare different feature extraction methods and evaluate SVM model performance using DET (Detection Error Tradeoff) curves.